binipringle/contracts/_texts/0-outline.md

 <p style="margin-left:15%; margin-right:10%;">2.
 Generally, price quotes, catalogues and price lists should not be characterized as offers because they are phrased in general terms, not focused on a specific order or job, and are addressed to many people.</p>

 <p style="margin-left:15%; margin-right:10%;">3.
 Generally, putting a price tag on an item and putting it on a shelf in a store should not be characterized as an offer because sellers can change a price tag or remove the item without notifying buyers.</p>

+**Hypos:**

+- Will you sell me your property for $60,000?
+- It would not be possible for me to sell it unless I would receive $70,000 cash.
+- Do you want to buy 240 good 1000 lb cattle for $1000?

+**Offer Factors:** these are some of the factors we would use to see if there was an offer in the rancher test.
+It's similar to the factors in the objective test.
+This list is a bit particular to offers.

+- **Language** – words of promise or commitment?
+For there to be an offer there doesn't have to be words of promise; but if there are that makes it more likely that there is an offer.
+- **Level of detail:** in Rancher hypo not much detail in first convo, but in letter a lot more, and the more detail the more like an offer.
+- **Number of people to whom addressed (and does it name a party or parties?):** in Rancher four people; that's not infinite, very finite, but still more thhan hhe could accommodate.
+Also did Rancher name people?
+Yes, neighbors, so more liikeley offer
+- **Trade usage / custom:**
+- **Prior dealings / prior conversations:** for example we have been dealing with each other and month to month contract but every month we renew so we understand there's an expectation to renew
+- **Characterization (price quotation, ad…):** if its an ad, it's usually not an offer; if it's a reward, it usually is an offer.

+**Additional Factors Consideredin Pepsico:**

+- **Price:** the court says that the price is very low because -the jet is worth about 23 million dollars.
+If the price is extremely disproportionate to the actual value, the less likely it is to be an offer.
+- **Ability to follow through:** fighter jet not for regular consumption; Pepsico not likely to be able to follow through with delivering a Harrier jet to a sixteen-year old.
+- **Level of seriousness:** a reasonable person would understand that it's a joke.
+- **Characterization of the proposal:** What does the court say about Ads?

+---

+## Yes - offers

+**The following are *usually* considered offers:**

+- Offer of Rewards
+- Prove me wrong offers
+- Prizes for skill and luck

+Factors here:

+- Limits the number of people who can accept
+- Induces action

+---

+## No - not offers

+- Advertisements
+- price quotes, catalogues, price lists
+- putting price tag on an item and placing it on a shelf in a store

+## Advertisements

+Generally, ads are not offers.
+There is a presumption that an ad is a solicitation of an offer, or an invitation to negotiate.
+[An advertisement] is more likely to be considered an offer if it (1) limits number of people who can accept; (2) invites performance; and (3) communicates willingness to commit.

+SEE SLIDE FROM CLASS WITH SUB-RULES!!!

+**Presumption:**  Solicitation of offer / invitation to negotiate.
+Even if it has all the detail in it, it's still presumed to be a solicitation of an offer rather than an offer, *because it goes to a lot of people* - it doesn't matter how detailed it is.
+It's not an offer unless it fits into one of the exceptions.

+**Exceptions**

+1. Limits number of people who can accept, e.g., "first come first served"; "while supplies last"
+2. Invites performance, e.g. offer for a reward, prove me wrong, or prizes for skill and luck (I've only got one cat so I've limited the number of people, and I've induced performance); they're not worried about the number of people who will... *Carbolic Smoke Ball*
+3. Communicates willingness to commit

+**Carbolic Smoke Ball (p 101):** (in Pepsico) 100 pounds to anyone who uses the product and still gets the flu.
+(The ad in Carbolic Smoke Ball was considered an offer because it invited performance.)

+In Carbolic Smoke Ball, the court found that an ad was an offer because by offering 100 pounds to anyone who used the product and still got the flu invited performance.
+Here, the court will likely find that the ad for [whatever exam ad is for] is an offer because [legally relevant facts from exam].

 **John D.R.
 Leonard v.
 Pepsico, Inc.** U.S. District Court, SDNY (1999)